mbari-org/vars-query-vue/docs/doc_09_activities.md

 An *activity* includes the direction or movement of the camera or the intended activity associated with a particular annotation.
 You can constrain your search by one or more activities selected from the drop-down menu.

-??? note "Available Activities in VARS"
+??? info "Available Activities in VARS"

      *   ascend
      *   cruise